kristiker/source1import/README.md

 ## Usage
 #### Note:
 * Make sure to extract assets from VPK archives.
 * Make sure to import texture content first (`.vtf` files), via VTFEdit :: Tools -> Convert folder.
+Or use 'Import Textures'.
     Materials and particles won't convert correctly if `.tga` files aren't present inside `/content/<modname>/materials/`
+* Make sure to copy the entire s1 `models` folder over to `content/`.
+Or move it (no copy) once the script is finished.
+* Make sure to rename the `sound` folder to `sounds` for s2.

 Download app from [Releases](https://github.com/kristiker/source1import/releases).
 The app can be slow to open up, but has no prerequisites.
-If that's not ideal, run the advanced way.
+If you want to make edits to the scripts, run the advanced way.
 ## Advanced:
 ### GUI:
-* Double-click on `source1import.pyw`.
+* Just double-click on `source1import.pyw`.

 Building GUI:
 ```bash